 Our standard entry route for Mature Admission students is the Graduate Certificate in Christian Studies or Certificate in Urban Ministry.
 We require the following:

-For students applying for Mature Admission, we recommend you use the application’s required autobiographical essay and personal statement essay to demonstrate your ability to produce clear and correct writing.
+For students applying for Mature Admission, we recommend you use the application’s required autobiographical essay and statement of purpose essay to demonstrate your ability to produce clear and correct writing.

 For students who have earned the equivalent of a Bachelor’s Degree (120 credits) from an unaccredited institution, please contact us to learn how you can apply directly for a Master’s Degree.